carlson0326-hub/Performant_Programming/README.md

 # Gator Click
-Repository to hold the project for the Performant Programming with Python Class
+Repository to hold the Gator Click project for the Performant Programming with Python Class

-To initialize the project, run `pip install virtualenv` in a terminal to make sure you have virtualenv installed.

-Then, cd into the project's first "SemesterProj" folder (the one before the SemesterProj folder with the manage.py file).

 # Purpose
 The purpose of this project is to create web app solely design for the University of Florida